 The securities fraud attorneys at The Frankowski Firm understand how devastating financial loss can be.
 While many brokers and firms try to convince investors that losses are due to market downturns, we often find that losses are actually caused by the negligence and wrongdoing of the firms themselves.
 Attorney Richard Frankowski, the founder of the firm, has spent the last 15 years bringing securities arbitration claims and permissible civil claims against firms and their brokers.
 His team uses their understanding of federal and state securities laws, their knowledge of the litigation process, and their work with financial experts to obtain the best results possible for their clients.

-What kinds of actions constitute securities negligence or fraud?
+What kinds of actions constitute securities negligence or stock broker frauds?

 Conduct that is irresponsible can give rise to a civil cause of action.
 Brokers who fail to recommend investments that are suitable for their clients’ stated goals and needs can be sued for negligence.
 Negligence claims can be brought if the broker failed to conduct an adequate suitability analysis, failed to disclose penalties to the investor, or failed to diversify the investor’s portfolio.
 Negligence claims do not require proof of intent to cause harm.
 When there is a duty to act responsibly on behalf of the investor, and the broker or firm breaches that duty, a negligence claim should be pursued.